 The Company has various uncommitted bilateral letter of credit lines (the "Uncommitted LCs").
 In addition, the Company has a master agreement for the issuance of standby letters of credit up to a maximum amount of \$50 million (uncommitted) entered into with BTG Pactual S.A. (the "BTG Instrument").
-Under the terms of this agreement, the issuer has the right to demand the return and cancellation of the letters of credit, or require the Company to deposit an equivalent amount if it breaches certain covenants, including receiving a credit rating downgrade two notches or more by any rating agency.
+Under the terms of the BTG Instrument, the issuer has the right to demand the return and cancellation of the letters of credit, or require the Company to deposit an equivalent amount if it breaches certain covenants, including receiving a credit rating downgrade two notches or more by any rating agency.
+In addition, certain covenants in the BTG Instrument limit the Company's ability to make distributions to Shareholders, repurchase Common Shares, and reduce the Company's share capital.
+As of December 31, 2023, the Company was in compliance with all such covenants.

-As of December 31, 2022, the Company had \$62.8 million of issued and outstanding Uncommitted LCs for exploratory commitments in Colombia and Ecuador and abandonment funds in Peru, and \$41.3 million outstanding under the BTG Instrument, for exploratory commitments and abandonment funds in Colombia and Ecuador.
+As of December 31, 2023, the Company had \$86.7 million of issued and outstanding Uncommitted LCs for exploratory commitments and abandonment funds in Colombia and Ecuador.